-Dr. Brugarolas, a professor of Internal Medicine, Cancer Biology, Genetics, Development and Disease, is the Principal Investigator of one of two Specialized Programs of Research Excellence in kidney cancer in the U.S. He holds the Sherry Wigley Crow Cancer Research Endowed Chair in Honor of Robert Lewis Kirby, M.D., and is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute and the Chair of the Programmatic and Vision Setting Panel of the Congressionally Directed Medical Research Program in Kidney Cancer.
+Dr. Brugarolas, a professor of Internal Medicine, Cancer Biology, Genetics, Development and Disease, is the Principal Investigator of one of two Specialized Programs of Research Excellence in kidney cancer in the U.S. He holds the Sherry Wigley Crow Cancer Research Endowed Chair in Honor of Robert Lewis Kirby, M.D., and is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute.
 Dr. Brugarolas, an elected member of the American Society for Clinical Investigation, has received numerous awards including a V Scholar Award (V Foundation), a Research Scholar Award (American Cancer Society), and a Claudia Adams Barr Award for Innovative Cancer Research (Dana-Farber Cancer Institute, Harvard Medical School).
 He has served on advisory boards of kidney cancer and SPORE programs at several NCI-designated cancer centers and on study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the U.S. Army Medical Research Command.

 Bijal Balasubramanian, M.B.B.S., Ph.D.